105PM/docker-warproxy/README.md

 Simply set env `WGCF_LICENSE_KEY` and re-create the existing container or the service using `docker-compose up -d warproxy`.
 See more details [here](https://github.com/ViRb3/wgcf#change-license-key)

+Please also note that there is a maximum limit of 5 active devices linked to the same account at a given time.

 ## Direct connection to wireproxy

 As wireproxy is binding to `socks5://0.0.0.0:8080`, you can directly access it independently to the proxy running at front by publishing your container port `8080`.
 It is highly recommended exposing the port for internal use only.